 - STARTING TIME: Meets may be held at any time during the scheduled day.

 - CONTEST DATES: All meets must be held on the scheduled dates, unless an entire meet is rescheduled or unless specific exemption is made by the Executive Board due to extraordinary circumstances.
 If your team needs a meet rescheduled, please don’t hesitate to contact us at firstname.lastname@example.org.
-Contest dates can be found on the NYCIML website [link here].
+Contest dates can be found here.

 - WARNINGS: Warnings that “five minutes remain”, that “one minute remains”, and that “fifteen seconds remain” should be made to all contestants at the appropriate times.
 No other warnings or announcements (relative to the contest) should be made to any contestant under any circumstances.

-- RESULTS: Results will be submitted online on our website at www.nyciml.org.
+- RESULTS: Results will be submitted online through the form linked in the contest email.
 As of September 2014, we no longer require electronic faxing.
 Email us at email@example.com if you run into any problems.

 - APPEALS PROCEDURES: Appeals may be awarded only on the basis of a disallowed exactly equivalent answer or on the basis of an alternative interpretation of the problem and a correct answer to that interpretation.
-Alternative interpretations should be mailed to the secretary with written substantiation as the acceptability of the interpretation.
+Alternative interpretations should be mailed to the division coordinator with written substantiation as the acceptability of the interpretation.
 If there is no answer possible for a question, only the answer “no answer possible”, or its equivalent, will be accepted, even though the official answer lists a possible answer.
 Appeals, which cannot be readily handled by the executive board, will be forwarded to an appeals judge for review.
-The NYCIML secretary will automatically adjust scores of all students submitting the same answer as an answer winning an appeal or improperly awarded credit, such changes to be indicated on the official contest reports distributed by the secretary.
+In the case of a successful appeal, coaches MAY be asked to resubmit scores or the question MAY be thrown out.